hadley/adv-r/Exceptions-Debugging.md

 ## Getting help

-Currently, there are two main venues to get help when you are stuck and can't figure out what's causing the problem: [stackoverflow](http://stackoverflow.com) and the R-help mailing list..
+Currently, there are two main venues to get help when you are stuck and can't figure out what's causing the problem: [stackoverflow](http://stackoverflow.com) and the R-help mailing list.
+You can get fantastic help in both venues, but they do have their own culture and expectations.
+It's usually a good idea to spend a little time lurking, and learning about community expectations before your first post.

-While you can get some excellent advice on R-help, fools are not tolerated gladly, so follow the tips below for getting the best help:
+Some good general advice:

 * Make sure you have the latest version of R, and the package (or packages) you are having problems with.
 It may be that your problem is the result of a